ubc-stat-grad/ubc-stat-grad.github.io/grad-positions.markdown

 with USS executives as necessary, and organizing/finding volunteers to organize events held in collaboration with the USS.
 Examples of possible events include a ``Meet a Grad Student'' session for statistics undergraduates and research/co-op flash talk sessions.

-**UBC/SFU Joint Seminar** \\
-*Volunteers needed:* 1 \\
-*Duties:* organize the biannual UBC/SFU Joint Statistics Student Seminar with the team at SFU.
-The Fall seminar is primarily organized by the SFU team, while the Spring seminar is primarily organized by the UBC team.
-Naitong will be co-organizing them with you, so you’ll have someone experienced to learn from.
-This is a great position to have on your CV as well.\\
-*Funding available!* Funding for the Fall seminar is handled by the SFU team, while the Spring seminar will be funded by SGSA.

 **Social Committee** \\